hkmshb/eoc-portal-setup/README.md

 expected.

-Work around: leave the mapped volume active, docker up then shell into the ckan container from there manually install all affectec extensions in develop mode.
+Work around: leave the mapped volume active, docker up then shell into the ckan container from there manually install all affected extensions in develop mode.
 This should create the necessary `.egg-info` directories which will allow subsequent runs to run without any need for the manual workaroud.